adamwulf/app-launch-guide/README.md

 - [ ] 100% free app used as marketing for real world product
     - Paper by 53, after they went free, to sell more Pencil
     - Adobe mobile apps, to sell their stylus and larger Mac apps
+- [ ] Advertising
+	- I hesitate to even list this one, it's usually the cop-out business model.
+You should know that you need **huge** traffic to make ad revenue work.
+"It'll be viral and we'll make crazy ad revenue" is not a business model.

 I can't count the number of times I hear founders talk about the myriad ways they'll make money.
 "We'll have ads!
 And paid upgrade!
 And sell t-shirts! and of course subscription revenue from our pro users!"
 This is your first clue that you don't understand your audience, go back to the start of Step 2 and get more feedback from your potential customers.
+You can expand to more revenue streams _after_ success, but for launch you need to pick _one_.

 You should have 1 revenue model, and be working to validate that 1 model starting right now.
 If that model doesn't end up working out, you'll find out soon and can iterate to a new model - that's fine.
 It's better to pick one => prove it wrong => move to a second model.
 Trying too many models at once confuses your users, confuses your dev schedule, and confuses your success metrics.

-## Estimate Success
+## Estimate Lifetime Revenue / User

+Everytime someone downloads your app, how much money do you make?
+The estimate for this number will be different for each app, category, and revenue model.

+Here's a few numbers to help you estimate what your $/download might look like:

+ - email addresses that you collect will convert to downloads at 50%
+ - paid apps will convert traffic => downloads at roughly 3 to 5%
+ - free apps will convert traffic => downloads at roughly 20-30%
+ - free apps can convert users to IAP at roughly 3%
+   - note that multiple IAP options will each have their own conversion rate
+   - so saying (3% paid app) > (30% * 3% from free app) isn't strictly true
+   - 3% conversion to monthly subscription is much more than 3% once up front paid app for instance.
+ - Ads will be $1 / 1000 app launches
+ - out of app conversions - hardware, desktop software, etc - will convert at < 1%

+Of course these are super rough numbers, and might be dramatically different depending on your audience and model, but they should give you a good rough start.

+To give you an idea how different conversion rates can be depending on product and audience, check out the [post at Sensor Tower that compares avg $/user by app store category](https://blog.sensortower.com/blog/2015/04/16/how-much-money-ios-apps-make-per-download-by-category/).

+## Confession Time

+Remember how I didn't properly validate my target market early on with [Loose Leaf](https://getlooseleaf.com)?
+That mistake compounded here.

+Since I was aiming at a professional manager target audience, I launched with a up-front-paid-for app.
+"Professional managers won't have a problem paying a tiny amount for a professional app they'll use for work."
+That might've been true if I'd gotten traction from that audience, but teachers and students gave me much much larger traction, and they don't have the expendable income that professional managers do.

+I had the wrong audience in mind, so I chose the wrong revenue model.
+Oops!
+Four months after launch I was finally able to pivot into a free app with IAP to better target these education users.
+It was a costly mistake, and set me back dramatically.

+## Check In

 At this point, you have: